Lie algebras and Higher torsion in p-groups: Construction of the Algebraic Spectral Sequence

 The number $s$ is called the polynomial (or Hodge) degree, $t$ the exterior degree and $2s+t$ the total degree.
 Thus note the differential $d_r$ raises polynomial degree by $r$ while raising total degree by one (and hence lowers exterior degree by $(2r-1)$).

 The spectral sequence converges to the cohomology of a point.
-Explicit formulas for the differentials are stated within the paper itself and are easily derived from the construction in the appendix. \end{theorem}
+Explicit formulas for the differentials are stated within the paper itself and are easily derived from the construction in the appendix. \end{thm}